Table of Contents

 2) Features: No fixed sprints, pull-based task selection

-13) Lean Project Management Methodology
+8) Lean Project Management Methodology

 Lean Project Management focuses on maximising value while minimising waste.
-Originally developed for manufacturing, Lean has been widely adopted in software development, healthcare, and service industries.
+Originally developed for manufacturing, Lean has been widely adopted in Software Development, healthcare, and service industries.

 The methodology emphasises continuous improvement, customer value, and the elimination of non-essential activities